kdeldycke/awesome-engineering-team-management/readme.md

 High-growth company will all need to industrialize the hiring process at one point.

+- [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively assess a candidate to be a great player, then you and your startup won't be able to hire the player.
+Someone will steal the candidate from you.
+That's why you have to go after people that aren't proven.
+In short, you need to be extremely good at forecasting talent.
+- [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
+Things haven't changed a lot in a century.
-- [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process.
+- [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process, a great source of inspiration for when your company gets big enough to start to formalize things up.
 - [Open Sourced Interview Process](https://github.com/cockroachlabs/open-sourced-interview-process) - Cockroach Labs published their process “to create familiarity for candidates and account for bias, resulting in a better candidate experience and hiring decisions.”
 - [Rethinking the Hiring Process](https://www.karllhughes.com/posts/rethinking-hiring) - “Testing programmers at something they aren't actually expected to be good at and expecting to learn something about how they would work at your company is delusional, and I think these kind of interviews only serve to make the hiring team feel smarter and ensure better outcomes for engineers with traditional CS backgrounds.”